opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Limitations

 The localization algorithm can only be executed directly.
-Therefore, it cannot be used in conjunction with the ML Common's train and predicts APIs.
+Therefore, it cannot be used with the ML Common's train and predicts APIs.